 Born in Shrewsbury on 15 December 1977, Scott holds the UEFA A License and the Youth A License and is responsible for the day-to-day running of the first team.

 As a player he began his career at Stoke City, moving to Port Vale, Newtown AFC and Chester before joining The New Saints in 2001, where he has remained ever since.
 He was previously club captain, winning eight League Titles, three Welsh Cups, six League Cups and one Premier Cup as a player.

-Scott was awarded Clubman Of The Year by the Football Association of Wales in 2014 and was inducted into the Welsh Premier League Hall Of Fame in 2015.
+Scott was awarded Clubman Of The Year by the Football Association of Wales in 2014 and was inducted into the JD Cymru Premier Hall Of Fame in 2015.

 He began his career with Crewe Alexandra and West Bromwich Albion.
-He first joined Welsh Premier side TNS in the summer of 1999 and following an injury joined Oswestry Town to make six appearances before returning to TNS and playing in the title winning sides of 2005 and 2006.
+He first joined JD Cymru Premier side TNS in the summer of 1999 and following an injury joined Oswestry Town to make six appearances before returning to TNS and playing in the title winning sides of 2005 and 2006.

 He won the Welsh Premier player of the season award for 2004-2005 and made nine appearances for the Welsh semi-professional side.